techidaily/site-ios-location-track/source/_posts/in-2024-2-ways-to-monitor-apple-iphone-15-pro-max-activity-drfone-by-drfone-virtual-ios.md

 ![track my boyfriend’s phone via mSpy-access its web-based dashboard](https://images.wondershare.com/drfone/article/2017/10/15082600392625.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wVVp-GggK3U?si=RJb1ClNQV7GjTu_3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Even though mSpy provides similar features to that of KidsGuard Pro, it only works on rooted (and jailbroken) devices.
 Additionally, it is comparatively more expensive than KidsGuard Pro and doesn’t truly have a full-invisible mode.
 Any smart user can detect the spying app, which might land you in trouble.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3AGmFrtBLHw?si=VhvpUaXHPBHl6OT6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to Track My Boyfriend's Phone via KidsGuard Pro?